Kycko/TLDmaps_byKycko/README.md

 **And I hope you'll enjoy my work and the game itself :)**

 ## Requirements
-I use [Ubuntu fonts](https://design.ubuntu.com/font/) in my maps, so be sure to install it before you will modify my sources.
+I use [Ubuntu Condensed](https://fonts.google.com/specimen/Ubuntu+Condensed) and [Fira Sans Condensed](https://fonts.google.com/specimen/Fira+Sans+Condensed) fonts in my maps, so be sure to install it before you will modify my sources.